GSA Global Supply FAQs

 In a competitive and volatile marketplace, prices are subject to change.
 GSA makes every effort to maintain consistency between the two websites and the printed catalogs and brochures.
 The websites are updated overnight, every night, to incorporate changes.
 Customers should use websites for the most up-to-the-minute pricing.
 Customers pay the price that is in effect on the day that they place the order.

 GSA has partnered with leading commercial vendors to offer hundreds of thousands of additional items.
 Since it would be impractical and costly to assign NSNs to each product—some of which are short-lived—GSA attaches a prefix to a commercial part number.
-For example, TL1 is the prefix for tools and OS3 is for office supplies.
+For example, TL1 is the prefix for tools.

 Customers can order NSNs or part-numbered items via phone, fax, or online.
 MILSTRIP users can order part-numbered items by using the identifier AOB for domestic shipment and AO2 for overseas destinations.

-Under the Federal Strategic Sourcing Initiative (FSSI) Program, GSA has negotiated Blanket Purchase Agreements (BPA’s) to provide extra savings on office supplies.
-FSSI gives users an easy way to purchase office supplies while assuring that agencies leverage the government’s buying power on the most commonly purchased items.
-FSSI customers get complete transaction level data, tiered volume discounts, compliance with the Trade Agreements Act and AbilityOne requirements, and capability to meet socio-econonic and sustainability goals.
-A point of sale feature allows Purchase Card holders to get BPA pricing at any of the BPA holders retail locations.
-It’s that easy.
-Many agencies have polices for mandatory or preferred use of the FSSI Office Supplies BPAs.
+GSA has negotiated Blanket Purchase Agreements (BPA’s) to provide extra savings on office supplies and other products.
+This gives users an easy way to purchase products while assuring that agencies leverage the government’s buying power on the most commonly purchased items.
+GSA Global Supply is also incorporating strategic sourcing into its operations.
+Items available through strategic sourcing are identified online with an "FSSI" icon.
+Some agencies have polices for mandatory or preferred use of the FSSI Office Supplies BPAs.
 To learn more about this program visit Federal Strategic Sourcing Initiative (FSSI).

 Designated points of contact at military and civilian agencies work closely with GSA to coordinate the management of Activity Address Codes.
-To identify your agency coordinator and initiate a request for a new AAC or DoDAAC, see the relevant list of liaisons for DOD AAC Contacts [PDF - 32 KB] or Civilian POC List 9-10-15 [PDF - 94 KB].
+To identify your agency coordinator and initiate a request for a new AAC, see the relevant list of liaisons for Civilian POC List 6-15-16 [PDF - 67 KB].
+DoD customers should contact their Central Service Point for AAC information.
+(Scroll down to "DoDAAD Changes" to see Central Service Point listings.)

 GSA Global Supply worked with its partners in Acquisition Management to prepare an online training course for military users that is available through the Defense Acquisition University (DAU) website.
 The course provides an overview of GSA Global Supply, but is focused on a military audience.
 The class gives a quick overview of some initiatives designed specifically to support DoD, including Central Asia sourcing and Foreign Military Sales.